cngshow/isaac_rest/API ChangeLog.md

 Bug fixes should not be documented here, rather, than should be documented in the changelog file.

+* 2017/01/24 - 1.9.10:
+    * Changing FULLY_SPECIFIED_NAME to be a non-concept RestMappingSetDisplayField
+    * Adding dynamic addition of single DYNAMIC_SEMEME_EXTENSION_DEFINITION annotation sememes as map item display fields

 * 2017/01/24 - 1.9.9:
     * Adding description to RestMappingSetDisplayField
     * Adding MappingAPIs.getAvailableMappingSetDisplayFieldComponentTypes() (fieldComponentTypes/)